Steve Womack: Entry into politics

-In 1998, Womack was elected mayor of Rogers, holding the post for 12 years.
+In 1998, Womack was elected mayor of Rogers, Arkansas, holding the post for 12 years.
 During his mayoralty, Womack sought to crack down on illegal immigration by assigning two Immigration and Naturalization Service agents to the Rogers Police Department.
 As a result, the Mexican American Legal Defense and Educational Fund filed a class-action suit against the city's police force, accusing it of racial profiling.